Intel Management Engine

-The Intel Management Engine always runs as long as the motherboard is receiving power, even when the computer is turned off.
+The Intel Converged Security and Management Engine always runs as long as the motherboard is receiving power, even when the computer is turned off.
 This issue can be mitigated with the deployment of a hardware device which is able to disconnect all connections to mains power as well as all internal forms of energy storage.
-The Electronic Frontier Foundation and some security researchers have voiced concern that the Management Engine is a backdoor.
+The Electronic Frontier Foundation and some security researchers have voiced concern that the Converged Security and Management Engine is a backdoor.

 Intel's main competitor, AMD, has incorporated the equivalent AMD Secure Technology (formally called Platform Security Processor) in virtually all of its post-2013 CPUs.

 Difference from Intel AMT

-The Management Engine is often confused with Intel AMT (Intel Active Management Technology).
-AMT runs on the ME, but is only available on processors with vPro.
+The Converged Security and Management Engine is often confused with Intel AMT (Intel Active Management Technology).
+AMT runs on the CSME, but is only available on processors with vPro.
 AMT gives device owners remote administration of their computer, such as powering it on or off, and reinstalling the operating system.

-However, the ME itself has been built into all Intel chipsets since 2008, not only those with AMT.
+However, the CSME itself has been built into all Intel chipsets since 2008, not only those with AMT.
 While AMT can be unprovisioned by the owner, there is no official, documented way to disable the ME.

 Design

 The subsystem primarily consists of proprietary firmware running on a separate microprocessor that performs tasks during boot-up, while the computer is running, and while it is asleep.
 As long as the chipset or SoC is supplied with power (via battery or power supply), it continues to run even when the system is turned off.
-Intel claims the ME is required to provide full performance.
+Intel claims the CSME is required to provide full performance.
 Its exact workings are largely undocumented and its code is obfuscated using confidential Huffman tables stored directly in hardware, so the firmware does not contain the information necessary to decode its contents.